usamax007/extract-kinematics/README.md

 ├── data-out/
 │   └── <kinematic_data>.mat
 ```
+where 3D trajectories are saved in the Matlab struct 'dataKinematics'.

 Then, the code plots these trajectories against time in seconds (in some cases, number of wingstrokes).